 The Company evaluated the contingent interest features contained in the Notes in accordance with ASC 815 to determine if these features require bifurcation.
 Certain embedded contingent interest features are not considered to be clearly and closely related to the debt host and met the definition of a derivative.
 Accordingly, these embedded contingent interest features were bifurcated from the Notes on the issuance date, and their fair values were insignificant for the years ended December 31, 2015, 2016 and 2017.
-For the embedded contingent interest features payments need to be accrued as a liability in accordance with ASC 450.
+For the embedded contingent interest features not bifurcated from the December 2018 Notes, the September 2022 Notes and the November 2022 Notes, the Company determined whether the additional interest payments need to be accrued as a liability in accordance with ASC 450.
 Since the likelihood of occurrence of such default events is remote, the Company determined that a liability was not probable and no accrual was made as of December 31, 2016 and 2017.
 The Company will continue to assess the accrual for these additional interest payment liabilities at each reporting date.